NeuroJSON/jnifti/JNifTi_specification.md

 The primary data carried in an NIFTI-1/2 file is a numerical array with dimensions and types specified by the `dim` and `datatype` records, respectively, in the NIFTI-1 header.
-In JNifTi, we use the `"NIFTIData"` record to store such information, with the ability to expand to store additional auxillary data or metadata.
+In JNifTi, we use the `"NIFTIData"` record to store such information, with the ability to expand to store additional auxiliary data or metadata.

 The NIFTIData record can be either an array object or a structure.